denoland/docs/runtime/fundamentals/node.md

 CommonJS is a module system that predetes
 [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-There's millions of npm libraries that are written in CommonJS and Deno offers full support for them.
+While we firmly believe that ES modules are the future of JavaScript, there are millions of npm libraries that are written in CommonJS and Deno offers full support for them.
 Deno will automatically determine if a package is using CommonJS and makes it work seemlessly when imported:

 ```js, title="main.js"